njnmco/posledniy/README.md

 # posledniy

-This is the repository for posledniy, an open-source tab suspend extension for web browsers.
+This is the repository for posledniy, an open-source text expander for chrome.

-The Kickstarter may be dead, but the extension was completed anyways.

-When this extension is installed, tabs will automatically unload around 2 minutes after being de-selected.

 ## Design goals

-  * Pico weight - extremely light, ~20 lines of code.
+  * Pico weight - extremely light, <100 lines of code.
   * Easy to modify
   * Easy to audit - no minification, no obfuscation, no bullshit.
   * Manifest V3 - this requires Chrome 88 or higher, but is reasonably future proof.